How to Save on Moving Costs to New York City: Guide

 Legitimate moving companies will always have insurance and should be able to provide you with proof of insurance.
 This is important for two reasons.

-Most landlords and management companies will want your moving company to provide proof of insurance, so if your movers are unable to do so, most likely you will not able to use them to move into your building.
+Most landlords and management companies will want your moving company to provide proof of insurance, so if your movers cannot do so, most likely, you will not be able to use them to move into your building.

-However, the most important reason your moving company should have insurance is that if they don't, and any of your possession become damaged in the move, you may not be compensated.
+However, the most critical reason your moving company should have insurance is that you may not be compensated if they don't and any of your possessions become damaged in the move.

 Keep an Eye Out for Scams